aimclub/FEDOT/docs/source/fedot/features/chain_json.rst

 - parameters for tuning (custom_params),
 - standard model parameters in the framework

-Model Chain import
+Model Pipeline import
 ------------------

-To import a chain, you need to create an empty *'Chain'* object, or an already used one, but all data will be overwritten during import.
+To import a chain, you need to create an empty *'Pipeline'* object, or an already used one, but all data will be overwritten during import.
 The *'load_chain'* method takes the path to a file with the JSON extension as an argument.